Galaxy AI: Customization

-Supported devices
+Devices

-Galaxy AI was introduced with the Galaxy S24 series in January 2024 and later extended to other Galaxy models through software updates.
-AI features are available at no cost on compatible devices until the end of 2025, with functionality varying by model.
+Galaxy AI was introduced with the Galaxy S24 series in January 2024 and later extended to other Galaxy models through software updates, with functionality varying by model.
+Initially, AI features were available at no cost on compatible devices from its launch until the end of 2025.
+In early 2026, Samsung quietly announced that its AI features would continue to be offered at no cost.
+Future software updates may add Galaxy AI support to additional devices.